No education, rarely stepped out of house: Afghan Sikh woman recounts life under Taliban rule | Education

 - India

-Manpreet Kaur, a mother of two, rarely stepped out of her house following the swift Taliban takeover of Afghanistan last year and her children barely had any idea of the world outside.
+Manpreet Kaur, a mother of two, rarely stepped out of her house in Kabul following the Taliban takeover of Afghanistan last year and her children hardly had any idea of the world outside.

-Their grim existence of nearly a year changed on August 3, when they arrived in India as part of a group of 28 Afghan Sikhs who were flown in from Kabul with the help of the Shiromani Gurdwara Parbandhak Committee, Indian World Forum and the Central government.
+Their grim existence for nearly a year changed on August 3, when they arrived in India as part of a group of 28 Afghan Sikhs who were flown in from Kabul with the help of the Shiromani Gurdwara Parbandhak Committee (SGPC), the Indian World Forum and the central government.

-''If a child goes to an educational institute there they will be harassed.
-Those who want to study, mostly come to India,'' Kaur said.
+''If a child goes to an educational institute, they will be harassed there.
+Those who want to study mostly come to India,'' Kaur said.

-Taranjit Singh, another Afghan Sikh who arrived in India on August 3, has a three-year-old child suffering from a heart ailment.
-He said that due to minimum access to hospitals his child could not get proper treatment in Kabul.
+Taranjit Singh, another Afghan Sikh who arrived in India on August 3, has a three-year-old son suffering from a heart ailment.
+He said due to minimum access to hospitals, his son could not get proper treatment in Kabul.

 ''We are hoping to get him treated here in India,'' Singh told PTI.